cortexproject/cortex/docs/configuration/arguments.md

 - `-ingester.spread-flushes`

   Makes the ingester flush each timeseries at a specific point in the `max-chunk-age` cycle.
 This means multiple replicas of a chunk are very likely to contain the same contents which cuts chunk storage space by up to 66%.
 Set `-ingester.chunk-age-jitter` to `0` when using this option.
-If a chunk cache is configured (via `-memcached.hostname`) then duplicate chunk writes are skipped which cuts write IOPs.
+If a chunk cache is configured (via `-store.chunks-cache.memcached.hostname`) then duplicate chunk writes are skipped which cuts write IOPs.

 - `-ingester.join-after`